Clean Water State Revolving Fund (CWSRF)

 The New Mexico Environment Department (NMED) Construction Programs Bureau (CPB) produced an annual Clean Water State Revolving Fund (CWSRF) Program Project Priority List (PPL) and Intended Use Plan (IUP).
 The IUP identifies the proposed intended uses of the funding amounts available to the CWSRF Program and the PPL identifies eligible projects for CWSRF funding in State Fiscal Year (SFY) 2020.

 CWSRF Applications are now considered for funding on an as-needed basis.
+FY21 Applications are now being accepted.
 To apply for CWSRF Funding, go to the CWSRF Application.

-For Information on the CWSRF Rule Change hearing scheduled for January 2020, click here.
+For Information on the CWSRF Rule Change hearing that took place in January 2020, click here.

 The CWSRF Intended Use Plan FY20 and the current CWSRF Project Priority List and information about funding opportunities may be obtained by clicking on the preceding links, calling the CPB team at (505) 827-2806; or by e-mailing NMENVfirstname.lastname@example.org.